Astroworld Festival: Aftermath

-Previous Incidents
+Previous incidents

-Scott has held a reputation of recklessness and chaos over the years due to these concerts.
-In 2015, Scott was performing at [Lollapalooza] and encouraged fans to climb over security rails to get onto the stage.
+Scott has developed a reputation of cruelty, largely due to his reckless and chaotic behavior during concerts.
+While performing at Lollapalooza in 2015, Scott encouraged fans to climb over security rails to get onto the stage.
 Following that incident, Scott pleaded guilty to reckless conduct charges.
 In 2017, a fan of Scott sued him after a performance in Manhattan.
-The fan described being pushed from a third story balcony then dragged onto stage with Scott.
+The fan described being pushed from a third-story balcony, then dragged onto stage with Scott.
 This resulted in the fan becoming paralyzed.
 In 2019, at Astroworld, 3 people were hospitalized due to being trampled by the crowd.